rzldev/digireg-tests/project-2-tugas-api/README.md

-# Task 1: Pengelolaan Buku Telepon
+# Task 2: Tugas REST API
 This project is developed using Django, make sure you have docker running in your system.

 ## Set up the project